SFUStatgen/SFUStatgen.github.io/resources/computecan_gettingstarted.md

 ## Transferring data

-Copy data files to/from cedar using 'scp' or 'globus'.
+Copy data files to/from cedar using `scp` or `globus`.
 More information is available at [https://docs.computecanada.ca/wiki/Transferring_data](https://docs.computecanada.ca/wiki/Transferring_data)